SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/cassandra-opentelemetry.md

 Following are the [Fields](/docs/manage/fields/) which will be created as part of Cassandra App install if not already present:

+- `deployment.environment`.
+User configured.
+Through this Cassandra cluster is identified by the environment where it resides.
+For example: dev, prod or qa.
 - `db.cluster.name`.
 User configured.
 Enter a name to identify this Cassandra cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 - `db.system`.
 Has fixed value of **cassandra**.
-- `deployment.environment`.
-User configured.
-Through this Cassandra cluster is identified by the environment where it resides.
-For example: dev, prod or qa.
+- `db.node.name`.
+Holds the value of the Fully Qualified Domain Name (FQDN) of the machine from which the OpenTelemetry collector is collecting logs and metrics.
 - `sumo.datasource`.
 Has fixed value of **cassandra**.

 ## Prerequisites

+#### For metric collection

+JMX receiver collects Cassandra metrics from Cassandra server as part of the OpenTelemetry Collector (OTC).

+  1. Follow the instructions in [JMX - OpenTelemetry's prerequisites section](/docs/integrations/app-development/opentelemetry/jmx-opentelemetry/#prerequisites) to download the [JMX Metric Gatherer](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/jmx-metrics/README.md).
+This gatherer is used by the [JMX Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/jmxreceiver#details).

+  2. Set the JMX port by setting it as part of `JAVA_OPTS` for Tomcat startup.
+Usually it is set in the `/etc/systemd/system/cassandra.service` or `C:\Program Files\apache-tomcat\bin\tomcat.bat` file.

+      ```json
+      JAVA_OPTS="$JAVA_OPTS -Dcom.sun.management.jmxremote -Dcom.sun.management.jmxremote.port=11099 -Dcom.sun.management.jmxremote.authenticate=true -Dcom.sun.management.jmxremote.ssl=false -Dcom.sun.management.jmxremote.password.file=${CASSANDRA_CONF_DIR}/jmx.password -Dcom.sun.management.jmxremote.access.file=${CASSANDRA_CONF_DIR}/jmx.access"
+      ```

+#### For log collection
 Cassandra has three main logs: system.log, debug.log, and gc.log which hold general logging messages, debugging logging messages, and java garbage collection logs respectively.

 These logs by default live in `${CASSANDRA_HOME}/logs`, but most Linux distributions relocate logs to `/var/log/cassandra`.
 Operators can tune this location as well as what levels are logged using the provided logback.xml file.
 For more details on Cassandra logs, see[ this](https://cassandra.apache.org/doc/latest/troubleshooting/reading_logs.html) link.